Greg-T8/Notebook/topics/concepts/unit_testing.md

 - Stub: emulate incoming interactions, for example calls that the system under test makes to get data.
 A stub is used to provide predetermined responses to calls made during the test.
 Stubs return fixed values and are programmed with simple logic to respond to different inputs in a controlled manner.
 However, they do not contribute to business logic and have no side effects.
 Example: if a method requires data from a database to proceed, a stub can be used to simulate database responses without connecting to an actual database.

+An important distinction between a mock and a stub is that mocks help to _emulate_ and _examine_ interactions between the system under test (SUT) and its dependencies, while stubs only help to emulate those interactions.

 <img src='img/20240124-052423.png' width=600px>

 The other test types are closely related to Mocks and Stubs: